neuropycon/ephypype/_sources/tutorials/howto.rst.txt

 * inputs of the pipeline
 * **inputnode**: these particular inputs are defined after the creation of the pipeline; an inputnode of a pipeline is defined by an output of a previous Node

-For example, looking at the definition of `create_pipeline_power <https://neuropycon.github.io/ephypype/generated/ephypype.pipelines.create_pipeline_power.html#ephypype.pipelines.create_pipeline_power>`_  module
+For example, looking at the definition of `create_pipeline_power <https://neuropycon.github.io/ephypype/generated/ephypype.pipelines.create_pipeline_power.html#ephypype.pipelines.create_pipeline_power>`_
 ``main_path``, ``freq_bands`` are inputs of the pipeline while ``fif_file`` is an inputnode.
 In the next section :ref:`workflow` we'll see how to specify this inputnode.

 To create the pipeline node we pass the input to the ``create_pipeline_power`` function: